McNepp/QApplicationContext/README.md

     context -> registerService<RestPropFetcher>("hamburgWeather", make_config({{"url", "${baseUrl}?stationIds=${hamburgStationId}"}}), inject<QNetworkAccessManager>());
     context -> registerService<RestPropFetcher>("berlinWeather", make_config({{"url", "${baseUrl}?stationIds=${berlinStationId}"}}), inject<QNetworkAccessManager>());

-As you can see, the code has changed quite significantly: a different overload of mcnepp::qtdi::QApplicationContext::registerService is used, where no constructor-arguments are passed to anymore.
-Rahter, the Dependency is supplied solely as a type-argument to the function.
+As you can see, the code has changed quite significantly: instead of supplying the Url as a constructor-argument, you use mcnepp::qtdi::make_config() and pass in the key/value-pair for configuring the service's url as a Q_PROPERTY.

+**Note:** Every property supplied to mcnepp::qtdi::QApplicationContext::registerService() will be considered a potential Q_PROPERTY of the target-service. mcnepp::qtdi::QApplicationContext::publish() will fail if no such property can be found.
+However, if you prefix the property-key with a dot, it will be considered a *private property*.
+It will still be resolved via QSettings, but no attempt will be made to access a matching Q_PROPERTY.
+Such *private properties* may be passed to a mcnepp::qtdi::QApplicationContextPostProcessor (see below).